gbafana25/typetester/README.md

 - show stats at end of segment

 ## TODO
-- ^ fix first word not reading correctly ^, not recognizing last word
+- ^ fix first word not reading correctly ^
 - calculate words per minute at end of run